Chesterfield’s indoor farming startup Plenty declares bankruptcy after multiple lawsuits

 Grossi said that negotiations regarding the legal disputes relating to an expansion project in Chesterfield, the plant which Plenty leases, from California-based Realty Income Properties would be crucial to Plenty’s long-term future.
 The company plans to complete the expansion.

 Grossi, speaking of the Chesterfield Farm, said that they needed to reach an agreement with the parties to get a discount for their claims.
-They also need to agree on the terms and conditions of the work to be done to finish the buildout.
+They also need to agree on the terms and conditions of the work to be done to finish the Richmond buildout.

 He continued: “The project is not just to expand our facility beyond the current operational strawberry farm, but also to improve certain components of the ongoing operation in order to put us into a better position to achieve long-term viability on the commercial front.”

-In a statement prepared in advance, interim CEO Malech of Plenty attributed the company’s problems to market forces as well as challenges with securing capital investments.
+In a statement prepared in advance, interim CEO Dan Malech of Plenty attributed the company’s problems to market forces as well as challenges with securing capital investments.

 “Our Company cannot be immune to the larger market dynamics or the fundraising challenges that our industry faces.”
 Malech stated that after evaluating our strategic options, we determined that this restructuring is in the interests of all the Company’s shareholders.